René Vilatte: Priest

 As a newly ordained priest, Vilatte went to the tiny settlement of Little Sturgeon, Wisconsin, and secured a log cabin about 3 mi south, fronting on Green Bay.
 He divided the log cabin into a dwelling section and a chapel section.
 This was called the Bon Pasteur mission, Little Sturgeon.
 Classified as an "unorganized mission" in the Episcopal Diocese of Fond du Lac, Bon Pasteur was established in 1885 with Vilatte designated as the missionary priest taking charge on July 16, 1885.
 He received a missionary stipend.
 Grafton wrote that Vilatte was given charge of an Old Catholic mission, the property of the church and buildings belonging to the Episcopal Diocese of Fond du Lac.
 He was partly supported by funds from the Episcopal diocese, sat in council along with the other priests belonging to the diocese, and was visited by the bishop, who confirmed his candidates and was, like any other clergy, under the bishop's jurisdiction.
 It was listed as a rectory without a church or chapel or other property.
 Bon Pasteur was reclassified for one fiscal year as a "non-reporting unorganized mission" and did not report financial data.
 Grafton wrote that Vilatte gave exaggerated reports about his work.

-Cornelius Kirkfleet wrote, in The White Canons of St. Norbert, that after he was ordained, Vilatte erected a church and parsonage midway between two Roman Catholic parishes in Door County.
+Cornelius Kirkfleet wrote, in The White Canons of St. Norbert, that after he was ordained, Vilatte erected a church and parsonage midway between two Catholic parishes in Door County.
 In 1888, Bon Pasteur was reclassified again as an "unorganized mission" with Vilatte designated as the missionary priest; that year, 1888, the Old Catholic Mission supported one married priest with his wife and child, two single priests, and two students.
 This was called the Precious Blood mission, Little Sturgeon (Gardner).